thaliaarchi/regexp-museum/greps/decus.md

 `:a`, `:d`, and `:n` can be equivalently written as `:A`, `:D`, and `:N`, respectively) and matching is case-insensitive.
 When `\` appears at the end of a line, instead of escaping the (missing) following character, it matches a literal `\`.
+Named classes cannot appear in a character class.

 Each character class is limited to at most 255 parsed bytes.
-Named classes cannot appear in a character class.
+All possible ranges can still be expressed with ranges; only those with grossly inefficient encodings would be limited.
+Since it matches bytes, and never can match NUL or LF, this leaves 254 possible bytes, so all possible classes can be represented using just chars.
+Using ranges, the worst case is ranges of two chars, because each range is parsed to 3 bytes yet matches 2 chars.
+A class of 85 2-char ranges, costs 255 bytes and spans 254 chars, so still works.

 ## Bugs